jffernan/jffernan.github.io/_posts/2018-01-03-it-is-all-about-the-user.markdown

 -Try to observe “separation of concerns” (SOC) patterns.
 For instance, keep HTML code in html file, keep CSS code in css file, keep Javascript code in js file, etc. For instance, the "business logic" of software is a concern, and the interface through which a user uses this “presentation logic” is another.
 The separation of concerns is keeping the code for each of these concerns separate.

 -A similar technique is the single responsibility principle (SRP), that is, a component should ideally only do one thing.
-If it ends up growing, it should be decomposed into smaller subcomponents in the app, where in React, data can be passed using props.
+If it ends up growing, it should be decomposed into smaller subcomponents in the app, where in React, data can be passed using "props".
 Props are a way of passing data from parent to child component.

 I hope you find this blog helpful!
 Thanks for reading!